Installation Instructions

 linux Generic Linux

-If you are not using Debian GNU/Linux, or one of its many derivatives, you must install Vassal “by-hand”.
+If you are not using Debian GNU/Linux or RedHat, or one of their many derivatives, and do not want to use FlatPak, you must install Vassal “by-hand”.

 Vassal for Linux consists of a Java Archive (JAR), some auxiliary files, and a wrapper script to execute the JAR.
 It does not come with a JRE, and one must therefore be installed first.